luetzel/sds011/README.md

 ![Image](https://github.com/luetzel/sds011/blob/googlemaps/raspi_mobile_sds011.jpg)

 All components are attached to a Raspberry Pi via USB or using it's GPIO header.
-The SDS sensor is connected throught a USB-Serial-Converter, so that PM data are retrieved from /dev/ttyUSB0.
+The SDS sensor is connected through a USB-Serial-Converter, so that PM data are retrieved from /dev/ttyUSB0.
 Information on how to convert sensor data into PM2.5 and PM10 values can be found within the [SDS011 user guide](http://www.inovafitness.com/software/SDS011%20laser%20PM2.5%20sensor%20specification-V1.3.pdf)